-In charge of this honorable task was long-time TMC driver David Wheeler and TMC’s Special Project Manager, Tony Beres.
+In charge of this honorable task was long-time professional TMC driver, David Wheeler, and TMC’s Special Project Manager, Tony Beres.
 For David, participation in this event had special meaning.
 He is a 24-year Army Veteran who also served two tours in the Vietnam War.
-David spent much of his time in the Military in the transportation division, and found the transition into professional driving in the civilian world seamless when he began driving with TMC in the summer of 1994.
+David spent much of his time in the Military in the transportation division.
+He began driving with TMC in the Summer of 1994, and has found the transition into professional truck driving in the civilian world seamless.
 David has demonstrated his value ten times over during his tenure with TMC, earning several safe-driving awards as well taking home the prestigious ‘Wheel Master’ award.
-Tony is also a Veteran, having served in the Marines for several years before joining the TMC ranks.
+Tony Beres is also a Veteran, having served in the Marines for several years before joining the TMC ranks.

-“I was overwhelmed that I was selected by TMC to have the honor of moving The Wall That Heals and share it with my fellow Veterans,” says David.
+“I was overwhelmed that I was selected by TMC Transportation to have the honor of moving The Wall That Heals and share it with my fellow Veterans,” David recalls.
 “It was a tremendous experience and very much a healing process for me.”

-After stopping off for a quick wash, David and Tony were escorted by motorcade into the grounds of West Point as the anchor event of the VVMF’s tour signifying the 50th anniversary of the Vietnam War.
-The shiny black and chrome Peterbilt, hauling behind it an incredible piece of history, was placed in front of the parade field overlooking Trophy Point and the Hudson River.
+After stopping off for a quick wash, David and Tony were escorted by motorcade into the grounds of West Point.
+This escort served as the anchor event of the VVMF’s tour, signifying the 50th anniversary of the Vietnam War.
+The shiny black and chrome Peterbilt, hauled an incredible piece of history, was placed in front of the parade field overlooking Trophy Point and the Hudson River.
 Along with housing a replica memorial wall engraved with the names of 58,000 fallen soldiers, The Wall That Heals also includes a mobile education center.